The Getaway (video game): Frank Carter

-Detectives Frank Carter and Joe Fielding identify and arrest Jake at a safe house, though Joe is wounded in the siege.
-Frank follows up on the chaos instigated by Mark across London, before he is unexpectedly placed on escort duty when Jake is moved.
+Detectives Frank Carter and Joe Fielding identify and arrest Jake Jolson at a brothel, though Joe is wounded during the raid.
+Frank follows up on the chaos instigated by Mark across London, before he is placed on escort duty when Jake is moved.
 Arriving too late to prevent Jake's escape, Frank is suspended by McCormack.
 Frank, having already been suspicious of McCormack, follows him to one of Charlie's depots.
 He discovers a hoard of seized evidence being repatriated to the Jolsons.
-Before Frank can clear his name, Mark executes McCormack.
-Frank visits the hospital where Joe is recovering, and Joe points him in the direction of another one of Charlie's warehouses, where he finds the captured Mark and Yasmin.
+Before Frank can clear his name, Mark kills McCormack.
+Frank visits the hospital where Joe is recovering, and saves him from a hit squad sent by the Jolson's.
+Joe points him in the direction of another one of Charlie's warehouses, where he finds the captured Mark and Yasmin.
 Left with no other options for assistance, Frank frees Mark and Yasmin and convinces them to team up with him and bring the Jolsons down.
+Frank learns of the meeting between Jolson and the gang aboard the ship at St. Saviour's dock and confronts them all there.